Sally Cooke BA (Hons), MBACP

 For the past 20 years I have had the privilege of working closely with adults, children and young people going through many kinds of challenges and difficult feelings.
 When working with my clients I start from a position which values their uniqueness; together we take a fresh look at how they, as a unique person, have arrived at where they are today; how they feel about it; what they would like tomorrow to bring; and how they might go about making any change happen.

 I am a qualified and experienced Psychotherapeutic Counsellor and a full member of the British Association for Counselling and Psychotherapy (BACP), operating to its strict ethical code.
+I am also a qualified Play and Creative Arts Therapist, and Clay Therapist, and offer these therapies in addition to 'talking therapy' if the client wishes.
 I have worked as a therapist with children, young people and adults in the public sector and with youth and womens' charities.
 I have my own practice in Central Cambridgeshire.

 I am committed to helping my clients discover their own way forward, in a relationship which is neither judgmental nor directive.
 The client is always at the centre of this relationship, the agenda is always yours: whether the issue relates to your life as it is now, or is something with roots in your past.